Legal status of same-sex marriage: U.S. Territories

 An attempt to ban same-sex marriages and any other legal recognition of same-sex couples in the U.S. territory of Puerto Rico failed in 2008.
 Puerto Rico already banned same-sex marriage by statute.
 Same-sex marriage became legal in Puerto Rico in 2015 due to Obergefell v.
 Hodges.

 Same-sex marriage is not performed in American Samoa, an unorganized territory of the U.S. The application of the U.S. Supreme Court's decision to the territory is unclear and has not been challenged.
-However, the passage of the Respect for Marriage Act in 2022 meant same-sex marriages conducted outside of American Samoa must be recognized in the territory.
+However, according to the Respect for Marriage Act in 2022, same-sex marriages conducted outside of American Samoa must be recognized in the territory.

 Tribal Nations in the United States

 Several Native American tribes have also legalized same-sex marriage.
 Those are: